 What exactly is the nature of your involvement in Formula E?

 MW: We use the race circuit as a lab for our components to test them under extreme conditions.
 Würth Elektronik eiSos Group develops its components for the use under critical environmental conditions, such as temperatures beyond the standard range, vibration and humidity.
-We gain knowledge in order to improve our components, for example our REDCUBE Terminal series that has been designed already in the second season on the inverter boards.
-The development of the battery pack for the power management in the cockpit as well as the battery charger are further examples of our technical involvement.
+We gain knowledge in order to improve our components, for example, our REDCUBE Terminal series that has been designed already in the second season on the inverter boards.
+The development of the battery pack for power management in the cockpit, as well as the battery charger, are further examples of our technical involvement.
 Many projects are already in progress, but those are confidential for now, obviously.

 CB: Talking about brand awareness and communications, we can definitely say our technology partnership has a tremendous impact on our digital channels.
 Our aim is to transfer the emotions of the race events via our social media channels, website, blogs, as well as on our product solutions.
 We use this emotional factor to highlight our innovative power for our target group.
 We use the same approach as the FIA to promote the series and this means “digital/mobile first”.

 What expectations do you have as a technical partner regarding the overall infrastructure and sponsoring environment?